CPAtoCybersecurity/GRCnewsAssistant/README.md

 The script will:
 - Search for news articles matching your keywords
 - Save the initial results to `grcdata.csv`
-- Extract article content and perform AI analysis using fabric
+- Extract article content and perform AI analysis using the label_and_rate pattern/prompt from fabric (or you can modify how ratings are determined with a custom fabric pattern)
 - Save the analyzed results to `grcdata_rated.csv`

 ## Output Files

 - `grcdata.csv`: Raw article data including dates, keywords, titles, descriptions, and URLs
-- `urls.csv`: List of article URLs for easy reference
+- `urls.csv`: List of article URLs for easy reference (and automated input to the NP4k-extractor service while you run GRCnewsAssistant.py
 - `grcdata_rated.csv`: Enhanced dataset including AI analysis results

 ## Error Handling